cosmos/cosmos-sdk/docs/architecture/adr-071-crypto-v2-multi-curve.md

 #### State Machine

 The impact on the state machine code will be minimal, the modules affected (at the time of writing this ADR) are the `x/accounts` module, specifically the `Authenticate` function and the `x/auth/ante` module.
-These function will need to be adapted to use a `CryptoProvider` service to make use of the `Verifier` instance.
+This function will need to be adapted to use a `CryptoProvider` service to make use of the `Verifier` instance.

 Worth mentioning that there's also the alternative of using `Verifier` instances in a standalone fashion (see note below).